Symplectic Geometry and Holomorphic Curves

 - Weekly minicourses on Friday at 1:30pm

-The time and length of both the seminars and the courses may very depending on the request of speakers, other competing seminars etc. Please consult the weekly IAS seminar e-mail or the IAS seminar page for exact times.
-From time to time there will be an additional seminar on Thursday at 1:30pm.
+The time and length of both the seminars and the courses varied depending on the request of speakers, other competing seminars etc.

 - "Floer Cohomology and Picard-Lefschetz Theory" (P. Seidel, January-February, 2002).
-The first lecture will be January 18th.
+The first lecture was January 18th.

 - "Holomorphic disks and invariants for 3-manifolds and smooth 4-manifolds" (P. Ozsvath and Z. Szabo, February 2002).
-The first lecture will be Wednesday, February 6th.
+The first lecture was Wednesday, February 6th.